 "ORA!"
 Gree threw hands up into the air, as if in praise of some invisible deity in the ceiling. " No limit to the energy!
 Beobug give Montore great success!
 Gree swim in all the coin!
 No poor, no pain, no more no more!!"
 Gree said, eyes aglow.

 "Wind is free."
 Lupin said, "why bother with anything else?
 It creates smokestuffs doesn't it?"

-Gree smirked, "Little bit smokestuff my friend, nothing so so bad!
-Lupin seem to think Verido taint-free, take free ride on Ilk!
-How long Verido do this, umm?
+Gree smirked, "Little little smokestuff friend, nothing so so bad!
+Lupin seem to think Verido’wati taint-free, take free ride on Ilk!
+How long you do this, umm?
 3 centuries, da naa?
-Up there, it keep you from worst of desert.
-Lupin not understand this true misery ground-folk know."
+Up there, it keep you from worse of desert.
+Lupin no understand true misery Soronan’wati know."
 The captain eyed Lupin carefully then.
-"Well, Lupin learning it now ora?
-Verido standing in this dust, with rest of us."
+"Well, Lupin learning this now ora?
+You are here in the dust with us."

 "The Ilk is a friend.
 We co-exist."
 Lupin said, trying to hide the anger brewing in this heart.

-"This what Beobug do too my friend, co-existing!
+"This what Beobug do too friend, co-exist.
 Mou ipaya Javi!"

 Javi went to pour a generous serving of bonan wine to both, a bit of it overflowing outside the vessel.